dstackai/dstack/docs/providers/bash.md

 ## Workflows file reference

+The following arguments are required:

+- `commands` - (Required) The shell commands to run

 The following arguments are optional:

-- `before_run` - (Optional) The list of shell commands to run before running the Python file
+- `before_run` - (Optional) The list of shell commands to run before running the main commands
 - `requirements` - (Optional) The path to the `requirements.txt` file
 - `python` - (Optional) The major version of Python.
 By default, it's `3.10`.
 - `environment` - (Optional) The list of environment variables